From Word Sequences to Behavioral Sequences: Adapting Modeling and Evaluation Paradigms for Longitudinal NLP: Related Work

 \section{Related Work}

 \paragraph{Target-aligned evaluation for longitudinal NLP.} A growing body of work recognizes that many applied NLP settings require temporally sensitive evaluation, especially in mental health and affective modeling \citep{matero-schwartz-2020-autoregressive, tsakalidis-etal-2022-identifying}.
 However, longitudinal evaluations often operationalize only one axis at a time (e.g., within-user temporal change or user-level holdout), making it hard to interpret what kind of generalization a reported score actually reflects.
-Our work complements this line by explicitly separating \emph{cross-sectional}, \emph{prospective}, and \emph{cross-sectional \& prospective} regimes, so evaluation claims are aligned with deployment targets.
+Target-aligned evaluation splits, using person-disjoint or time-disjoint splits, has been operationalized in the personalization literature~\citep{welch-etal-2022-leveraging, mireshghallah-etal-2022-quantifying, salemi-etal-2024-lamp}, and ecological validity has been invoked as a criterion for benchmark construction in dialogue~\citep{de2020towards} and in mental health NLP to motivate person-centered modeling~\citep{soni-etal-2022-human, jiang-etal-2023-ecologically}.
+Our work complements this line by explicitly separating \emph{cross-sectional}, \emph{prospective}, and \emph{cross-sectional \& prospective} regimes and, to our knowledge uniquely, empirically demonstrating how each regime produces different conclusions from the same modeling pipeline.

 \paragraph{Between-person vs.\ within-person variation.} In ``human-level'' prediction, several studies emphasize that the effective sample size is the number of \emph{people} rather than \emph{documents}, and that performance is strongly shaped by person-level variation \citep{v-ganesan-etal-2021-empirical}.
 Conversely, longitudinal NLP work has highlighted within-person change as a core target\citep{tsakalidis-etal-2022-identifying}.
 To our knowledge, prior work rarely unifies these two sources of variation into a single evaluation framework; our split regimes and between-/within-person metrics are designed to jointly diagnose generalization across people \emph{and} across time.